aaronsaray/aaronsaray.com/_posts/2008-04-01-which-conference-should-i-go-to-help-me-in-2008.markdown

 ---
 So, luckily, my current employer will pay and make arrangements for me to attend one major conference each year.
 Last year I attended Mysqlconf, the year before, Zend Con.

-Which should I goto this year?
+Which should I go to this year?
 Here are the things to consider:

   * I don't have a US passport - so it has to be in the US - Unless there is enough lead time to get a passport (how much time does that take anymore these days?
 Do I need to wear the mark of the beast now? *squints at Real-ID*)